 Using a hand planer, you may assess your lumber’s grain, hardness, and springiness to determine its optimum applications.

 Depending on the model, a manual planer can cost anywhere from $15 and above.
-Some are as cheap as $6, and some are as expensive as $26.
+Some are as cheap as $6, and some are as expensive as $26 or more, like the Dewalt DCP580B 20V Max.

 Less Dust and Noise